solimantwali/ece1508/PPO/README.md

 - `entropy_coef`: Entropy bonus coefficient (0.01)
 - `kl_coef`: KL divergence penalty (0.0, set >0 to enable)
 - Learning rate: 1e-5

+## Testing
+There is a test script:
+python sanity_test_model_is_updating.py
+Which runs the new models through some basic prompts.
+We do see that after PPO the model is changed, we haven't quantifiably measured this though to see if these changes are good.